 Looking at which companies own the most market share is a good place to start when looking for the best insurer.
 These carriers are the most popular in the state.
 They also likely have the most resources, such as large, accessible agent networks.
 Here were Virginia’s top property casualty companies by market share in 2020:

 J.D.
 Power Rating

 It’s also a good idea to look at the companies with the highest customer satisfaction in Virginia.
-These are companies that tend to treat their customers the best.
+These are carriers that tend to treat their customers the best.
 J.D.
-Power ranks insurers in each state or region based on a customer satisfaction score.
+Power ranks insurance providers in each state or region based on a customer satisfaction score.
 Below are J.D.
-Power’s top companies in the Mid-Atlantic region (including Virginia):
+Power’s top insurers in the Mid-Atlantic region (including Virginia):

 |Rank||Company||Customer Satisfaction Score (Out of 1,000)|